 Some Key Points

 Holistic Development – An athlete is a person first, an athlete second.

-Athlete Centred – Personal interpretations of experiences should be personalized to the individual
+Athlete Centred – and should personalize personal interpretations of experiences to the individual

 The Three Cs

 - Chemistry – any athlete coach relationship (please note you can have an excellent coach and an outstanding athlete, but they are not always compatible)

 Examples of Coaching Philosophy

 To create an interest and enthusiasm for events within the athletes, direct interest + enthusiasm along the lines of sound fundamentals taught.